 The transmitter (also often just called the radio) is the main box that you hold in your hands and use to control your airplane.
 The receiver is located inside the airplane and receives the radio signals sent out from the transmitter.

-The signals are sent to the plane in the same fundamental way as traditional television and radio broadcasts are sent.
-Signals are generated whenever you move a stick or flick a switch on the TX, and they are emitted via the antenna, or aerial.
+The signals are sent to the plane in the same fundamental way as traditional (i.e. pre-internet!) television and radio broadcasts are sent.
+Signals are generated whenever you move a stick or flick a switch on the Tx, and they are emitted via the antenna, or aerial.

-All radio signals operate on a frequency commonly measured in kilohertz (kHz), megahertz (MHz) or gigahertz (GHz).
-The TX and RX must be operating on the same frequency for them to work together and, in traditional MHz radio control gear, the gadget that determines which frequency channel the radio system uses is called a crystal.
-Both the TX and RX need a matching crystal to function.
-However, crystals are only necessary in traditional MHz radio systems.
+All radio signals operate on a frequency commonly measured in hertz - commonly in kilohertz (kHz), megahertz (MHz) or gigahertz (GHz).
+The Tx and Rx must be operating on the same frequency for them to work together and, in traditional MHz radio control gear, the gadget that determines which frequency channel is used is called a crystal.
+Both the Tx and Rx need a matching crystal to function.

 2.4GHz systems don't require crystals to operate because the technology and method of operation is different to the MHz systems.

-Regardless of the rc system being used, once the radio signals are picked up by the receiver, via the receiver antenna, they are passed on to the servos (and ESC - Electronic Speed Controller - in electric powered planes) inside the model and converted into physical movement.
+Regardless of the rc system being used, once the radio signals are picked up by the receiver, via the receiver antenna, they are passed on to the servos (and ESC - Electronic Speed Controller - in electric powered planes) inside the model and converted to physical movement by the servos.

 Servos are connected directly to the control surfaces of the airplane by linkages, so any movement of the servo is passed directly to the control surface that it is connected to.